VenexCon/100-days-of-code/log.md

 Applied web design and learning about display: block and in-line block elements, also learning about HSL and it's use for colour web design.
 Alos looked at was adding in Z-index to div elements to create the layering effect, the higher the Z number the further along the Z-axis it becomes.
 Learnt was using the Margin: auto; to center objects horizontaly on the webpage.

 ## Day 8 January 20th
+Day 8 begins with thelinear-repeating-gradiant(), where the gradient beginnings are written as the amount of pixels away from the start of the gradient.
+Also used was the use of psueod elements such as :hover, when used with eleemnts such as (div) and links.
+Using the Transform fuinction, along with the skew(X,Y,Z) for page design.